-Additionally, gases and vapors which do not normally come into contact with each other during the process cycle may be mixed in the pumping system and exhaust pipelines.
+Additionally, gases and vapors which do not normally encounter each other during the process cycle may be mixed in the pumping system and exhaust pipelines.

 Whenever solvents are used to remove deposits from the vacuum system, it is important to ensure that the selected solvent is compatible with all chemicals and materials encountered during the experimental process.